Code-Institute-Submissions/molacuizine/README.md

 ![Profile page](static/doc/profile.png)

-The profile page consisted of a form.
+The profile page consisted of a form which would allow users to create and edit records in the UserProfile database.

 The profile page also provided a list of clickable ordered items for the user to review.